Transporting Livestock - Are they 'Fit to Load'?

 09 Sep 2022

-When transporting livestock there are a few things livestock producers should know to meet the Animal Welfare Standards & Guidelines for the Land Transport of Livestock.
+When transporting livestock there are a few things you should know to meet the Animal Welfare Standards & Guidelines for the Land Transport of Livestock (the ‘Standards’).

 The duty of care and management of livestock is a shared responsibility for all those involved throughout the transport chain.
 This includes stock owners, transport operators, saleyard personnel/receiver and stockpersons.

 Best practice is to conduct a welfare assessment of each animal prior to movement ensuring they are fit for transport for the entire journey.
-The ‘Fit-to-Load’ Guide when transporting livestock published by Meat and Livestock Australia is the best reference for livestock producers in assessing their stock.
+Refer to the MLA Guide - ‘Fit-to-Load’ Guide when transporting livestock.

 - Be able to walk on its own by bearing weight on all four legs

 - See well enough to walk, load & travel without impairment or distress.
 (Not blind in both eyes).